matthediver-isaasi/ViteMigrateReplit/replit.md

 # Overview

-This is a membership management platform built with React (Vite) and Express.js.
-The application manages members, organizations, events, bookings, program tickets, resources, blog posts, and various administrative features.
-It is currently undergoing a platform migration from Base44 to Replit, maintaining 100% visual and functional parity with the existing application while adapting the backend infrastructure.

-The system integrates with Supabase for database operations, Zoho CRM for contact/account management, Zoho Backstage for event management, Stripe for payments, and Xero for invoicing.
+This project is a membership management platform developed with React (Vite) and Express.js.
+It facilitates the management of members, organizations, events, bookings, program tickets, resources, and blog posts, alongside various administrative functionalities.
+The platform is undergoing a migration from Base44 to Replit, with a strict requirement to maintain 100% visual and functional parity with the existing application, while adapting the backend infrastructure.
+It integrates with Supabase for data, Zoho CRM for contact management, Zoho Backstage for event handling, Stripe for payments, and Xero for invoicing.

 # User Preferences